ashleychontos/pySYD/paper/paper.md

 tools exist [e.g., `DIAMONDS` and `FAMED`, @corsaro2014; `PBjam`, @nielsen2021; `lightkurve`, @lightkurve], but they are either optimized for smaller samples of stars or have not yet been extensively tested against closed-source tools.

-`pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009], which has been used frequently to measure asteroseismic parameters for *Kepler* stars and has been extensively tested against other closed-source tools on *Kepler* data [@verner2011;@hekker2011].
-Papers based on asteroseismic parameters measured from the `SYD` pipeline include @huber2011,
+`pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009; hereafter referred to as `IDL-SYD`], which has been used frequently to measure asteroseismic parameters for *Kepler* stars and has been extensively tested against other closed-source tools on *Kepler* data [@verner2011;@hekker2011].
+Papers based on asteroseismic parameters measured from `IDL-SYD` include @huber2011,
-@bastien2013, @chaplin2014, @serenelli2017, and @yu2018. `pySYD` was developed using the same methodology as the IDL `SYD` pipeline, but comes with many new enhancements including automated background model selection as well as parallel processing.
-The improved flexibility of the software makes it more accessible to the broader astronomy community by providing many new, optional features for optimal results, while still maintaining its speed and efficiency.
+@bastien2013, @chaplin2014, @serenelli2017, and @yu2018. `pySYD` was developed using the same methodology as `IDL-SYD`, but comes with many new enhancements including automated background model selection as well as parallel processing.
+The improved flexibility of the software makes it more accessible to the broader astronomy community by providing many new, optional features to obtain optimal results while still maintaining its speed and efficiency.
 Well-documented, open-source asteroseismology software that has been benchmarked against closed-source tools are critical to ensure the reproducibility of legacy results from the *Kepler* mission [@borucki2010].
-The combination of the well-tested methodology and improved accessibility also makes `pySYD` a promising tool to analyze current and forthcoming data from the NASA TESS mission [@ricker2015].
+Additionally, the combination of the well-tested methodology and improved accessibility makes `pySYD` a promising tool to analyze current and forthcoming data from the NASA TESS mission [@ricker2015].

 # The `pySYD` library